 - Gorgeous Gal is a huge elderly featherless bird who wore a green dress, lots of jewelry and a white wig in the Woody Woodpecker short 'A Fine Feathered Frenzy.'
 She was so unattractive that when Woody saw her he turned white as a ghost.
 Despite her appearance, she has a lovely voice and her personality is flirty and romantic.

-- The Crushinator from Futurama, a huge blocky robot literally built like a truck and with a masculine robotic voice treated as "a delicate beauty" by Bender (who sleeps with her).
+- The Crushinator from Futurama, a huge blocky robot literally built like a truck and with a masculine robotic voice treated as "a fine lady" by Bender (who sleeps with her, but only after romancing her first).
 She's later seen at the Miss Universe as Miss Earth Moon and is seen in a bikini in another episode.
 In humorous contrast, her two sisters are more humanoid Farmer's Daughter Robot Girls.

 - The Pretties from My Gym Partner's a Monkey are typical Brainless Beauties in fancy dresses and done-up hair except they're a rhinoceros, a hippopotamus, and an African buffalo.